-- 1. If the engine fails to start after performing starting procedure, steps 1 4, do not keep the starter running.

-- 2. Set the starter switch to STOP, wait approximately 2 minutes, then repeat the startup procedure.

-- 3. If the repeated startup procedure does not allow the engine to run, check for the following causes:

-- No fuel

-- Clogged fuel filter

-- Discharge of battery or low cranking speed
+- 1. If the engine fails to start after performing starting procedure steps 1 4, do not keep the starter running. - 2.
+Set the starter switch to STOP, wait approximately 30 seconds, then repeat the startup procedure. - 3.
+If the repeated startup procedure does not allow the engine to run, check for the following causes: - No fuel - Clogged fuel filter - Discharge of battery or low cranking speed

-- Ambient temperature is too low